Monday, April 25, 2011

 At this point she calls the manager over and explains the situation.

-Unapologetic Manager - "Ma'am, we can't credit you for an item that we don't have at the time of return."
+Manager - "We can't credit you for an item that we don't have at the time of return."

 Furious Jaylee - "Look, I shop at Hobby Lobby all the time, more than I do your competitors.
-I understand your policy, but it was YOUR cashier's mistake, and I don't feel like I should have to pay for his mistake.
+I understand your policy, but it was YOUR cashier's mistake.
 Can you please credit me for that additional item, and chalk it up to good customer service?"

 The managers turns to the cashier and says "Just give her the credit."